-Two students and a teacher at school attended by Barrett children test positive for covid
+Two students and a teacher at school attended by Barrett children test positive for coronavirus

 “We understand that this sort of situation can create uncertainty,” the school principal, John A. Lee, wrote in the email to parents.
 “However we have been assured at this point that the risk of exposure for other individuals at Trinity School who were not identified as close contacts is no greater than the risk of getting the virus in the general community.”

-A White House official who insisted on anonymity to discuss sensitive health matters said Barrett’s children have tested negative, never showed symptoms and were kept out of school after revelations that some who attended the White House ceremonies had tested positive.
+A White House official who spoke on the condition of anonymity to discuss sensitive health matters said Barrett’s children have tested negative, never showed symptoms and were kept out of school after revelations that some who attended the White House ceremonies had tested positive.
 The official did not specify how long the children stayed home but said the school approved their return to the classroom.

 Emails from the school principal about the students and teacher, which were obtained by The Washington Post, did not provide further information about the infections, except to note that others at the school who were in close contact with those who have tested positive have been notified and asked to quarantine for an unspecified period.
 The White House official said Barrett’s children were not among those alerted because of close contact.

-The teacher, Tom Dits, who was identified in the principal’s email, declined comment Friday.
+The teacher, Tom Dits, who was identified in the principal’s email, declined to comment Friday.

-A spokesman for the school, Jon Balsbaugh, declined to discuss health information concerning specific individuals.
+A spokesman for the school, Jon Balsbaugh, declined to discuss health information about specific individuals.
 In an email, Balsbaugh said the school has consulted with local health officials and established protocols that include daily temperature checks and requiring masks when six feet of social distance cannot be maintained.
 He said that contact tracing and quarantine rules are in place and that all students have the option of distance learning.

 “The health and safety of our students, their families, and our faculty and staff, is of utmost concern, as is protecting the privacy and health information of our school community,” Balsbaugh said.